-Within each of the themes, research priorities are defined using a common set of questions as guides to help identify the most compelling research priorities.
+Within each of the themes, research priorities are defined using a common set of questions as guides to help identify the most compelling priorities.
 The draft plan further identifies opportunities for progress, that is, key infrastructure and education needs that are common to many of the themes.
 It concludes by articulating a path forward.

-ORIGIN OF THE NRC STUDY
+ORIGIN OF THE NATIONAL RESEARCH COUNCIL STUDY

-The co-chairs of the JSOST approached the National Research Council (NRC) Division of Earth and Life Studies (DELS) in August, 2005, to assist with the research planning effort for the ORPP through a 3-phase process.
-In the first phase, the NRC staff provided summaries of recommendations from NRC reports published in the past 7 years that related to the themes, pillars, and cross-cuts identified in the OPF.
-In Phase 2, an ad hoc NRC committee was appointed to review the draft ORPP and provide recommendations for improvement.
-That is the purpose of this report.
-In Phase 3, the committee is to provide an assessment of the final ORPP within 6 months of the release of the final plan.
-The statement of task for this study is provided in the summary chapter (Box S-1).
+The co-chairs of the JSOST approached the National Research Council (NRC) Division on Earth and Life Studies in August 2005 to assist with the research planning effort for the ORPP through a three-phase process.
+Prior to the committee's review, NRC staff provided summaries of recommendations from NRC reports published in the past seven years that related to the themes, pillars, and cross-cuts identified in the OPF.
+An ad hoc NRC committee was appointed to review the draft ORPP and provide recommendations for improvement.
+That is the purpose of Part I of this report.
+The committee was then asked to provide an assessment of the final ORPP within six months of the release of the final plan (Part II of this report).
+The statement of task for this study is provided in Box S-1.

-THE REVIEW OF THE DRAFT OCEAN RESEARCH PRIORITIES PLAN
+REVIEW OF THE DRAFT OCEAN RESEARCH PRIORITIES PLAN

-This document reviews the draft ORPP according to the guidelines provided by the statement of task.3 Chapter 2 assesses the format of the public workshop and evaluates the response of the plan to both the workshop summaries and to the public comments received on the planning document (Task 8).
-Chapter 3 assesses the overall plan to determine whether it is responsive to the nation's need for ocean research and development (Task 1), whether it effectively links proposed science and technology developments to benefits to the nation with regard to quality of life, safety and security, economic growth, environmental sustainability, and education (Task 2), and whether the time frame for addressing the priorities is realistic (Task 3b).
-Chapter 4 evaluates the proposed research agenda within each of the six thematic areas for clarity and appropriateness of thematic research priorities (Task 3a), balance among substantive research areas as well as among research activities such as observations, modeling, and communication of results (Tasks 4b and 4c), and degree of success in linking and integrating research activities across the themes.
+Part I reviews the draft ORPP according to the guidelines provided by the statement of task.
+Chapter 2 assesses the format of the public workshop and evaluates the response of the plan to both the workshop summaries and the public comments received on the planning document (Task 8).
+Chapter 3 assesses the overall plan to determine whether it is responsive to the nation's need for ocean research and development (Task 1); whether it effectively links proposed science and technology developments to benefits to the nation with regard to quality of life, safety and security, economic growth, environmental sustainability, and education (Task 2); and whether the time frame for addressing the priorities is realistic (Task 3b).
+Chapter 4 evaluates the proposed research agenda within each of the six thematic areas for clarity and appropriateness of thematic research priorities (Task 3a); balance among substantive research areas as well as among research activities such as observations, modeling, and communication of results (Tasks 4b and 4c); and degree of success in linking and integrating research activities across the themes.
 Chapter 5 evaluates how well the draft document articulates and identifies the need for interdisciplinary and multi-mission ocean research (Task 5).
-Chapter 6 assesses whether the document effectively identifies the highest near-term priorities to address the goals and expected societal results (Task 6), and the balance between short-term and longer-term priorities (Task 4a).
+Chapter 6 assesses whether the document effectively identifies the highest near-term priorities to address the goals and expected societal results (Task 6) and the balance between short-term and longer-term priorities (Task 4a).
 Chapter 7 considers infrastructure and human resource needs, evaluating how well the plan accounts for these needs in terms of physical and information infrastructure and intellectual capital (Task 7).

-3 See Box S-1 for full statement of task and corresponding task numbers.
+1 See Box S-1 for full statement of task and corresponding task numbers.